MRC Global (MRC) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the energy products distributor had gained 2.01% over the past month, lagging the Industrial Products sector's gain of 3.55% and outpacing the S&P 500's loss of 0.23% in that time.
+Coming into today, shares of the energy products distributor had gained 6.66% in the past month.
+In that same time, the Industrial Products sector gained 3.84%, while the S&P 500 lost 0.01%.

 Wall Street will be looking for positivity from MRC Global as it approaches its next earnings report date.
 This is expected to be February 13, 2023.
-On that day, MRC Global is projected to report earnings of $0.19 per share, which would represent year-over-year growth of 11.76%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $866.4 million, up 26.3% from the year-ago period.
+In that report, analysts expect MRC Global to post earnings of $0.19 per share.
+This would mark year-over-year growth of 11.76%.
+Meanwhile, our latest consensus estimate is calling for revenue of $866.4 million, up 26.3% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for MRC Global.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for MRC Global should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 MRC Global currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, MRC Global currently has a Forward P/E ratio of 7.7.
-For comparison, its industry has an average Forward P/E of 12.9, which means MRC Global is trading at a discount to the group.
+Looking at its valuation, MRC Global is holding a Forward P/E ratio of 7.81.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.42.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report